NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 07 March 2024 | GraphSummit (Copenhagen, Denmark)
 26 February 2024 | Community Meeting (virtual)
 29 January 2024 | Community Meeting (virtual)

+### OSB-Trail-ControlledTerminology - Action Planning Meeting

+(9 September 2024 14-15 CEST, virtual event)

+Please join the COSA Collaboration Team in the OpenStudyBuilder-Hub.
+Our mission is to support the utilization and enhancement of the OpenStudyBuilder open-source tool.
+Here, we not only collect valuable feedback and use-cases but also actively run focused projects.
+Join us to drive innovation forward through both community engagement and project execution.

+Objective: The primary goal of this meeting is to transition from the planning phase to the action phase for the Controlled Terminology focus group.
+We aim to summarize the collective insights and feedback from our community to address challenges, and information gaps, and implement needs.
+We will ask for contributions and assign volunteers for specific actions.

+All information and follow up actions are managed in slack.
+Please join our slack channel [here](https://join.slack.com/t/osb-mdr/shared_invite/zt-2iwjqjg76-r0NW6pRH5GnGQQ~~izLc_A).

 ### OSB-Hub & OSB-Trail-ControlledTerminology